lambda-dom/trisagion/docs/readme.md

 which is clearly not equal to `(p, q)`.

+[^2]: The verification of the required coherence laws is a straightforward, albeit tedious, exercise best left to the interested reader.

 ### A. 3.
 2. The `Monad` typeclass.

 The `Monad` instance for `Parser s e a` is readily given: